-It is expected that the Company will have to pay negative interest on the proceeds that are held in the Escrow Account.
-The interest is based on the prevailing Euro short-term rate, which was expected to be negative during the period of this financials.
-The Sponsor subscribed 103,768 Units ("Additional Sponsor Subscription"), for an aggregate purchase price of €1,037,680 which was deposited in the Escrow Account to cover such negative interest
+As at the date of the IPO, it was expected that the Company would have to pay negative interest on the proceeds of the Offering held in the Escrow Account.
+This was due to the then prevailing negative Euro short-term rate, which was expected to remain negative during the period until the Initial Business Combination Deadline.
+The Sponsor subscribed for 103,768 Units ("Additional Sponsor Subscription" or "Negative Interest Cover"), for an aggregate purchase price of €1,037,680 which was deposited in the Escrow Account at the time of the IPO to cover any such negative -interest paid by the Company.